GValiente/pocket-tensor/README.md

 ## Performance

-The prediction time of the following models have been measured on a Raspberry Pi 3:
+The prediction time of the following models has been measured on a Raspberry Pi 3:

 ### CNN